About Redeemer

 A Brief History

 Redeemer Theological Seminary was an accredited, Reformed seminary in Dallas, Texas.
 It began as an extension site of Westminster Theological Seminary in 1993.
-By 1999, the site had officially become the Dallas campus of Westminster, graduating its first M.Div student in 2003.
+By 1999 the site had officially become the Dallas campus of Westminster, graduating its first M.Div student in 2003.
 In 2008 WTS – Dallas was launched by its parent school and became an independent institution, Redeemer Theological Seminary.
-Its inaugural convocation took place in February, 2009 at Park Cities Presbyterian Church and was delivered by Dr. Timothy Keller.[1]
+Its inaugural convocation took place in February 2009 at Park Cities Presbyterian Church with an address delivered by Dr. Timothy Keller.[1]
 Westminster students were still able to graduate at Redeemer’s site through the 2011-2012 academic year, though trained by Redeemer faculty.
 May 2011 saw the first class of Redeemer graduates and May 2012 was the first class of graduating Redeemer M.Div students.

 Upon its formation, Redeemer opened a campus in Austin, Texas and an extension of that campus in Houston, Texas.
 Due to its history as WTS – Dallas, Redeemer was swiftly granted Associate Member status from the accreditation commission The Association of Theological Schools in June 2010.
 Redeemer received full accreditation from ATS in September 2013.[2]
 This accreditation extended to both its Dallas and Austin campuses, the latter of which at this point had an additional San Antonio, Texas extension.